 Gemstone clarity is a key element in the appearance of a diamond.
 A clarity scale designed by the Gemmological Institute of America uses 11 different grades to rank diamonds.
 The Flawless rank is the rarest, and most diamonds are graded as Slightly Included (SI) or Very Slightly Included (VS), with inclusions that are only detectable by a professional using 10x magnification.

 Most blue topaz gemstones are free of visible inclusions, giving them the appearance of exceptional clarity.
 Topaz naturally has few inclusions, and the enhancements performed in creating blue topaz stones help to minimise inclusions and increase clarity.

 Diamonds are the hardest substance on earth, unscratchable by anything other than another diamond.
 They score a perfect 10 on the Mohs Scale of hardness, which makes them an ideal stone for everyday wear.
 Removing your ring before tackling tough tasks is still good practice, though.

 Blue topaz features an exceptional score of 8 on the Mohs scale, which means it’s a durable gemstone that’s very resistant to scratching.
 A blue topaz engagement ring is suitable for everyday wear — but do wear it with care.

-A variety of gemstone enhancements are available for diamonds that can minimize the appearance of inclusions or customize their color.
-Irradiation, high heat and pressure (HPHT) treatments or coating treatments are options to adjust a diamond’s natural color.
-Inclusions can be treated with laser drilling or fracture filling can be used to minimize white fractures and improve the appearance of a diamond’s clarity.
+A variety of gemstone enhancements are available for diamonds that can minimise the appearance of inclusions or customise their colour.
+Irradiation, high heat and pressure (HPHT) treatments or coating treatments are options to adjust a diamond’s natural colour.
+Inclusions can be treated with laser drilling or fracture filling can be used to minimise white fractures and improve the appearance of a diamond’s clarity.